What Is Foley? Guide to Foley Sound Effects & Process

 The art owes its name to Jack Foley.
 At Universal, popularissd walking and performing in sync to picture.
 His approach evolved into today’s multitrack stages and remains the foundation for adding sounds that feel tied to what you see across any film genre.

-Notable examples of Foley sound in film, TV and games
+Notable Foley examples in film, TV, and games

 Spielberg asked for a “liquidy and friendly” feel.
 Foley artist Joan Rowe auditioned supermarket items and found packaged liver made a pliant movement tone.
 Rowe and John Roesch also used jelly to get the wobble needed for E.T.’s body, with takes layered under creature vocal work and design.